North Quincy High School: Literary publications and discussions

 The school has a literary magazine, which has four publications a year, giving general updates about the school year and celebrating the achievements of the school and its students.
-The Manet yearbook prepares and publishes a yearbook every year.
+The Manet yearbook is prepared and published every year.

-There is also a book club in which members can discuss assigned books, discussing various plot points, author techniques, and enjoy the overall discussion and dissection of great literature.
+There is also a book club where members can discuss assigned books, various plot points, author techniques, and enjoy the overall discussion and dissection of great literature.

-Multicultural clubs

-North Quincy High provides many clubs that relate to different cultures.
-It has an Asian Culture Club, French Club, Italian Club, and a Spanish Club, each promoting its culture and generating an awareness in the school for other cultures, including food tastings, movie festivals, and NQHS Multicultural Night, run by the Foreign Language Honor Society.

 Mascot controversy

-Mr. Yakoo, the school mascot, is a caricature of Armenian American dentist and NQHS benefactor Alan Yacubian, which was the subject of controversy for its longstanding use of Indian warrior dress.
+Mr. Yakoo, the school mascot, is a caricature of Armenian American dentist and NQHS benefactor Alan Yacubian.
+The mascot was the subject of controversy for its longstanding use of Indian warrior dress.
 Yakoo sported a Mohawk hairstyle, a feathered headband, and a tomahawk and spear.
-In older versions he is depicted with bright red skin.
+In older versions, he is depicted with bright red skin.
 Yakoo was created by student Peter Fredericksen on November 29, 1957, when Yacubian was also a student.

 Several complaints were lodged over the years to change the mascot.
 In 1991, the Quincy School Committee overrode Superintendent Robert Ricci's decision to remove the mascot.
-The school was investigated in the 1990s by civil rights officials from the U.S. Department of Education, the Massachusetts Commission Against Discrimination and Quincy's municipal human rights commission, however the mascot was cleared of the accusations after extensive investigation.
+The school was investigated in the 1990s by civil rights officials from the U.S. Department of Education, the Massachusetts Commission Against Discrimination, and Quincy's municipal human rights commission.
+However, the mascot was cleared of the accusations after an extensive investigation.
 In 2017, Mayor Thomas P. Koch called Yakoo a symbol of pride and said the issue shouldn't be dictated by "social justice zealots out there who know what’s best for everybody."

 Following the murder of George Floyd, there was a renewed push to change the mascot.
 A petition collected several thousand signatures and led to an open letter from a group of North Quincy students to administrators alleging racially hostile behavior at the school.

 In an effort to preserve the legacy of the Yakoo while modernizing it, original illustrator Peter Fredericksen redrew the mascot with the creative input of Yacubian.
 A revision of the mascot was unveiled in August 2020, retaining the caricature of Yacubian as originally drawn, but donning the outfit of a patriot of the Revolutionary War era, with a scroll in hand in lieu of a rock, tripoint hat in place of a Mohawk, and the removal of the arrowhead and feathers.